-The bacteria in the gut can produce a pro-inflammatory or anti-inflammatory response.
+The bacteria in the gut can produce a varying inflammatory response signals.
 Dogs with a healthy gut have a balance of these bacteria.
-However, when the gut isn’t balanced, this could lead to higher inflammation levels, leading to food intolerances.
+However, when the gut isn’t balanced, this could lead to higher inflammatory response levels, leading to food intolerances.
 Undigested micronutrients may be seen by the immune system as allergens, leading to poor skin and coat health.

 Determining if your dog has food allergies is difficult because the signs can vary greatly from dog to dog.
 Many dog owners do not realize that their puppies or adult dogs have food allergies until they switch foods.